koonyook/rris40/index.md

 ## Specifications
 - 10 subjects
-- total of ~0.1 million frames with raw 3D marker positions.
+- total of about 0.1 million frames (8 images per frame) with raw 3D marker positions.
 - 3D data from a marker-based motion capture system (Qualisys)
     - 200 fps
     - positions of 40+6 markers in TSV format (Labels and definitions of all markers can be found [here](https://koonyook.github.io/rris40/markers))